 Ghost in a Black Girl’s Throat by Khalisa Rae

-Ghost in a Black Girl’s Throat is a heart-wrenching reconciliation and confrontation of the living, breathing ghosts that awaken black women each day.
-This collection summons multiple hauntings—ghosts of matriarchs that came before, those that were slain, and those that continue to speak to us, but also those horrors women of color strive to put to rest.
+Ghost in a Black Girl’s Throat is a heart-wrenching reconciliation and confrontation of the living, breathing ghosts that awaken Black women each day.
+This debut poetry collection summons multiple hauntings—ghosts of matriarchs that came before, those that were slain, and those that continue to speak to us, but also those horrors women of color strive to put to rest.
 Ghost in a Black Girl’s Throat examines the haunting feeling of facing past demons while grappling with sexism, racism, and bigotry.
 They are all present: ancestral ghosts, societal ghosts, and spiritual, internal hauntings.
 This book calls out for women to speak their truth in hopes of settling the ghosts or at least being at peace with them.

 "Ghost in a Black Girl’s Throat pursues agency, selfhood, and disturbing meditations on inhumanity.
 These poems deliver truth and rage with the precision of a visionary heart and the rancid tears of a poisoned ghost.